SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The best place to park is in the Pier 39 parking garage.
 It's right across the street and the closest place to park.

-Parking near this San Francisco bay aquarium is expensive.
+Parking nearby is expensive.
 Rates by the hour vary based on the day but range around $10 to $15 an hour.
 The maximum daily rate is up to $60.

 You can minimize the cost of your parking by staying for a bite to eat on Pier 39 and asking for parking validation.
-Most, but not all, restaurants validate parking at this garage.
+Most, but not all, restaurants validate parking for up to one hour at this garage.

 Make sure to ask before you order and don't forget to request them to validate your ticket before you leave.
 This validation will cover one hour of parking in the garage.

-If you are okay with walking, you will find some additional parking near this San Francisco bay aquarium.
+If you are okay with walking, you will find some additional parking nearby.
 Here are a few recommendations.

 You will find dozens of hotels just a short walk away from this San Francisco bay aquarium.
 Here are a few of my top picks.